GuideCH/Share_Daily_Progress_DiscordBOT/README.md

 # Share_Your_Daily_Progress_DiscordBOT
 Bot to share your progress of anything in communities

 A copy of Discord bot for conducting standups in "The Programming Hangout".
-But in a (LOT) more simpler way Take a look at https://github.com/the-programmers-hangout/standup
+But a (LOT) simpler Take a look at https://github.com/the-programmers-hangout/standup

 ## Installation